fmaste/Haskell/doc/TypeCheckingAndInference.md

 hence infer the type of ```myAdd```.
 Imagine what could happen if it chooses an unintended implementation, ```1 + 2``` could become ```4```, who knows!

-We could say that this was a problem of the type inference system and ambiguous types in Haskell can only be circumvented by input from the user with proper type-signature expressions:
+We could say that this was a problem of the type inference system and ***ambiguous types in Haskell can only be circumvented by input from the user with proper type-signature expressions***:

 ```haskell
 main :: IO ()